woedev/testing/docs/cios.md

 ## Installation {#wii-installation}

-1. Copy the `apps` folder within [d2x-v1-demo.zip](https://github.com/wiidev/d2x-cios/releases/download/d2x-v1-demo/d2x-v1-demo.zip) to the root of your SD card or USB drive.
+1. Copy the `apps` folder from within [d2x-v1-demo.zip](https://github.com/wiidev/d2x-cios/releases/download/d2x-v1-demo/d2x-v1-demo.zip) to the root of your SD card or USB drive.
 2. Reinsert your SD card or USB drive into your console.
 3. Power on your console.
 4. Launch the Homebrew Channel.